-I am a director of a listed corporation and wonder what codes I should use in the following transactions ?
+I am a director of a listed corporation and wonder what codes I should use in the following transactions?

-- 4.7.5 What codes should I use in the following situations : - (i) When I am granted an option to acquire shares of the listed corporation use code 11031. - (ii) When I exercise rights under an option in respect of shares of the listed corporation use code 1303. - (iii) When I assign to a third party a right granted to me by the listed corporation to subscribe for shares use code 1206 or 1213 (where appropriate). - (iv) When I enter into a contract for sale for some of my shares use code 1302. - (v) When I complete the sale (i.e. I transfer the shares on settlement day) use code 1201.
+- 4.7.5 What Codes should I use in the following situations: - (i) When I am granted an option to acquire shares of the listed corporation use code - (ii) When I exercise rights under an option in respect of shares of the listed corporation use code 124. - (iii) When I assign to a third party a right granted to me by the listed corporation to subscribe for shares use code 127.

+- (iv) When I enter into a contract for sale for some of my shares use code 123. - (v) When I complete the sale (i.e. I transfer the shares on settlement day) use code 122.